lechaosx/github-event-metrics-service/README.md

 - **Visualization**: A graphical representation (bar chart) of event counts within the given time offset.

 ## Assumptions
-The project is treated as the simplest possible solution to the assignment, NOT a production-ready service, which means:
+The project is treated as a simplest possible solution to the assignment, NOT a production-ready service, which means:

 - The data is stored in memory; no persistence across application restarts.
 - There is no cache eviction mechanism, the event store will grow indefinitely.